iomete/iom-docs/docs/intro/platform.md

 <!-- ### BI

 Fast, lightweight, intuitive, and loaded with options that make it easy for users of all skill sets to explore and visualize their data, from simple line charts to highly detailed geospatial charts.
-If you wish to connect your favorite third party BI tool instead (e.g. Tableau or Looker): piece of cake. -->
+If you wish to connect your favorite third party BI tool instead (e.g. Tableau or Looker): piece of cake. --> -->

+## IOMETE Control Plane

+Located in the cloud and powered by Kubernetes, the Control Plane is essentially the brain of the IOMETE platform.
+It manages various crucial aspects:

+**Data Plane Services:** These include handling Lakehouse Clusters, managing Spark jobs, providing SQL Editor interfaces, organizing the Data Catalog, and overseeing Data Security.

+**Authentication and Authorization:** Utilizes Role-Based Access Control (RBAC) to ensure secure and appropriate access to resources.

+**API Gateway:** Manages all inbound requests and offers API key authentication.
+It's complemented by SDKs to facilitate customer interactions with IOMETE's APIs.

+**Private Databases Interaction:** Direct communication with private databases for data retrieval and storage.

+**Message Queue Interaction:** Enables asynchronous communication with the Data Plane, enhancing system responsiveness.

+**IOMETE Console UI** - Web Application: The primary user interface for interacting with the IOMETE platform.

+### Control Plane Locations

+For robustness and performance optimization, the Control Plane is replicated across major regions worldwide:

+- United States (US) Region
+- European Union (EU) Region
+- Asia Pacific (AP) Region

+### Benefits of Control Plane Replication

+- High Availability
+- Load Balancing
+- Disaster Recovery
+- Latency Optimization
+- Compliance and Data Sovereignty

+## IOMETE Data Plane

+Hosted on the customer's cloud infrastructure (AWS, GCP, Azure), the Data Plane is focused on data processing and analysis:

+**Apache Spark Engine:** Used for large-scale data processing.

+**Jupyter EG:** Provides an interactive computational environment for data science and machine learning.

+**Apache Ranger:** Manages security across the lakehouse data.

+**IOMETE Services:** Microservices architecture for system monitoring and maintenance.

+**Interaction with Control Plane:** Communication through Load Balancer and Message Queues.

+**Storage Service:** Uses cloud storage services for data and metadata storage.

+**Databases:** Store security policies and metadata for external Hive tables.

+## Connecting to Lakehouse Endpoints

+Customers can connect to Lakehouse endpoints using various tools, ensuring data remains within their cloud.
+The Lakehouse endpoints manage authentication and authorization, and execute actions based on user privileges.

+**Control Plane and Data Plane Communication**

+A simplified example illustrates how these two components interact during processes like Lakehouse Cluster creation.
+This involves load balancing, metadata storage, and YAML deployment via Kubernetes in the Data Plane.